nick-prater/ptp_message_count/README.md

   Stop and exit after _count_ summaries have been reported.
 The program will continues forever if a value of 0 is specified, which is the default.

+* -d domain

+  Only process messages for the specified PTP domain (0-255).
+All messages will be processed if a negative value is specified, which is the default.

 * -i _interval_

   Time interval over which to capture packets between each summary report.